pablosmedina/ckite/README.md

   var lastIndex: Long = 0

   //called when a consensus has been reached for a WriteCommand
-  //index associated to the write is provided to implement your own persistent semantics. see lastAppliedIndex def applyWrite = {
+  //index associated to the write is provided to implement your own persistent semantics
+  //see lastAppliedIndex
+  def applyWrite = {
     case (index, Put(key: String, value: String)) => {
       map.put(key, value);